lsshormi/Employee_details_management/README.md

    pip install -r requirements.txt
    ```

-4. Set up the PostgreSQL database and update the `DATABASES` configuration in `settings.py`.
+4. Set up the database and update the `DATABASES` configuration in `settings.py`.

 5. Run migrations:
    ```